gerardroche/gerardroche.github.io/src/index.md

   - title: "bash or sh"
     link: '/2024/05/30/bash-or-sh/'
     details: "I prefer sh over bash.
 I begin almost every script with the same four lines."

-  - title: "NeoVintageous 1.33.0 is out!"
-    link: '/2023/09/28/neovintageous-1.33.0/'
-    details: "While this release may seem somewhat understated, it brings many subtle enhancements, fixes, and an overall refinement of existing features."
 ---